particle-iot/docs/src/content/reference/device-os/firmware.md

 - `uuid` The UUID to add.
 This can be a [`BleUuid`](#bleuuid) object, a uint16_t (short UUID), or a const char * or string literal specifying a long UUID.
 - `force` If true, then multiple blocks of the same type can be appended.
 The default is false, which replaces an existing block and is the normal behavior.

 Since long UUIDs are long (16 bytes plus 2 bytes of overhead) they will use a lot of the 31 byte payload, leaving little room for other things like short name.
+You can only add a single 128-bit long UUID to yout advertising data.

-#### clear()
+#### clear() - BleAdvertisingData

 {{api name1="BleAdvertisingData::clear"}}